abroadbent1969/Dumbbot_Program/README.md

      "what is up",
      "what is my mood"

- // List of phrases about a car or playing a game and what the bot knows "what do you drive?" "do you have a car?" "what sort of car do you have?" "car"  "truck" "shall we play a game?" "lets play a game"  "games" "what do you know?"  "facts" "tell me your facts"
+ // List of phrases about a car, color, name or start playing a game and what the bot knows
+	"what do you drive?" "do you have a car?" "what sort of car do you have?" "car"  "truck" "shall we play a game?" "lets play a game"  "games" "what do you know?"  "facts" "tell me your facts" "what is my favorite color?" "color" "my color" "what is your favorite color?"
+	"what is my name?" "name" "my name"
+	"what do you drive?" "do you have a car?" "what sort of car do you have?" "car" "truck" "numbers game" "number game" "guess my number" "number" "numbers" "craps" "dice" "lets play craps"
+	"guessing game" "guess" "game"